 Various qualitative and quantitative analytical techniques have been developed to enable decisions that reflect both the marketing orientation of the firm and an economic understanding of value exchange.
 These analytical techniques go a far way in delivering the right answer to the right pricing question, one customer at a time, a million times a day.
 Each analytical technique provides tremendous insight into the nature of the pricing decision confronting an executive and the opportunity to improve results.

 A good analysis requires both quantitative and qualitative insights.
 Despite the seeming clarity delivered through quantitative analytical techniques, executives cannot overly rely upon the output of a single equation.

 Pricing Is A Strategic Challenge, Not An Engineering Challenge

 Angus Maddison, professor of quantitative macroeconomic history at the University of Groningen, once stated, “no sensible person would claim that [quantification] can tell the whole story.”
 Similarly, quantitative models in pricing enable terrific insight, but they must be informed and tempered by a qualitative understanding of the opportunity.

 Each of these four types of pricing challenges can be addressed through the marketing orientation of the firm and the economic understanding of value exchange.
 Moreover, quantitative and qualitative analysis can be used to further clarify the alternatives and tradeoffs.
 Our understanding of pricing has come a long way, and it is time for executives to grasp this modern understanding to improve the results of their decisions.

-Contributed to BSI by: Tim J Smith, the managing principal at Wiglaf Pricing and adjunct professor at DePaul University.
+Contributed to Branding Strategy Insider by: Tim J Smith, the managing principal at Wiglaf Pricing and adjunct professor at DePaul University.
 His most recent book is Pricing Strategy: Setting Price Levels, Managing Price Discounts, & Establishing Price Structures (South-Western Cengage Learning, 2012).